pokke1/WhistleX/contracts/README.md

 ## Deploying to Sepolia

-A shared Sepolia deployer key lives in `../shared/testnet.ts` for testing and TACo integration.
-Fund it with Sepolia ETH or expo rt `DEPLOYER_KEY` to override.
-You can also set `SEPOLIA_RPC_URL` if you prefer a custom RPC endpoint.
+A shared Sepolia deployer key (Hardhat default account 0: `0xac0974...ff80`) lives in `../shared/testnet.ts` for testing and TACo integration.
+Fund it with Sepolia ETH or export `DEPLOYER_KEY` to override.
+You can also set `SEPOLIA_RPC_URL` if you prefer a custom RPC endpoint (defaults to `https://sepolia.drpc.org`).

 ```sh
 cd contracts